Corporate Governance

 • Arrangements to support learnings and continuous improvements to achieve strong governance.

-• Audit Committee Chairman’s email at whistleblow@renci.org.sg
+• Audit Committee Chairperson’s email at whistleblow@renci.org.sg

 • Board Chairman’s email at boardchair@renci.org.sg